Where to place a carbon monoxide detector, and how it works

-- Put a detector in every room that contains a fuel-burning appliance, or in a central location, such as a hallway or a landing.
+Put a detector in every room that contains a fuel-burning appliance, or in a central location, such as a hallway or a landing.

-- If you’re only installing one detector, put it near your bedroom so you’ll definitely hear it if you’re asleep.
+If you’re only installing one detector, put it near your bedroom so you’ll definitely hear it if you’re asleep.

-- Don’t put it in cupboards, behind furniture or near outside doors or ventilation equipment (such as extractor fans) – this will stop it from working properly.
+Don’t put it in cupboards, behind furniture, or near outside doors or ventilation equipment (such as extractor fans).
+This will stop it from working properly.

-- Test the alarm regularly, just as you would with a regular smoke alarm.
+Test the alarm regularly, just as you would with a regular smoke alarm.
 Replace the batteries as soon as the low-battery signal beeps.

-- Always read and follow the manufacturer’s instructions when placing, testing and servicing the alarm.
+Always read and follow the manufacturer’s instructions when placing, testing, and servicing the alarm.
 Pay close attention to any notes on its battery life, and when batteries should be replaced.

 Where can I buy a carbon monoxide detector?

 Carbon monoxide detectors are available at most DIY stores or online.
-There are many different types, but go for an audible one, so you’re alerted to a leak straight away.
+There are many different types, but go for one that makes a sound, so you’re alerted to a leak straight away.
 The patch detectors, which change colour when a leak is detected, are useless if a leak occurs while you’re asleep.